• Skip to primary navigation

 • 1lb (500g) ground beef

-• 1 ¾ cup (200g) breadcrumbs
+• 1¾ cups (200g) breadcrumbs

 • 1 medium onion

-• 1tsp salt (you can change the amount according to your personal taste)
+• 1tsp salt (adjust to your taste)

 • ground black pepper